wokkevd/cloud-native-track-integrated-exercise/README.md

 ## Exercise

 Fork this repo, and put all your code in there.
-This is very open exercise, there are only a couple of requirements:
+This is very broad/loosly defined exercise, there are only a couple of requirements:

 1. you will need to write your own `Dockerfile` (obviously according to all best practices and with a minimal size)